29 Proofreading Marks and Symbols—The Key to Error-Free Writing

 To insert the plugin, open your browser and go to the Greg Maxey website.
 Select “Resources,” then click “Proofreader Marks Add-in.”
 You’ll find it at the end of the page.

-Then, it will open a dialog box and some prompts you need to follow.
-Open MS Word, and you will see a new “Proofreading Marks: section on the “Add-Ins” tab.
-Now you can apply proofreading marks on your document like a professional proofreader
+Then, it will open a dialog box with some prompts you need to follow.
+Open MS Word and you will see a new “Proofreading Marks: section on the “Add-Ins” tab.
+Now, you can apply proofreading marks on your document like a professional proofreader.

-When proofreading, you must drag the cursor on the text that needs a mark.
-Select the drop-list under the ribbon and choose the correct mark.
-Don’t forget to save your changes.
+When proofreading, you must drag the cursor over the text that needs a mark.
+Then, select the drop-down menu under the ribbon and choose the correct mark.
+Remember to save your changes.

-I hope this guide on proofreading and editing symbols with examples helps you identify more errors in writing.
 Keep practicing until you’re ready to start a proofreading career.
 And let us know if you have questions about proofreading mark making.
+We always have a ton of helpful advice and tips right on our site, so don’t be shy!